"You don't have to give up the foods you love"

 Not only do people love her food, they love the results.
 “They tell me, ‘Because of you, I can have my treats and still lose weight’, but I just provide the recipes.
 They do the work.”
 Anyone still doubting that a person who eats muffins can lose weight and keep it off only has to look at Sarah’s own success.

-Sarah initially joined Weight Watchers in January 2011 after seeing a family photo of herself at Christmas.
-“I thought, ‘Gosh, you really need to do something about this,’” she recalls.
+Sarah initially joined WW in January 2011 after seeing a family photo of herself at Christmas.
+“I thought, ‘Gosh, you really need to do something about this.’” she recalls.

-At Weight Watchers back in Australia, Sarah “pulled up my big-girl panties” and tracked everything she ate.
+At WW back in Australia, Sarah “pulled up my big-girl panties” and tracked everything she ate.
 “I still weigh and measure absolutely everything.
 It’s the only way for me.”

 "I wanted to help my members access my recipes and to make sure even those who aren’t confident cooks can follow them."

-In 2012, Sarah was invited to be a Coach and leapt at the chance to help others feel as fantastic as she did since her weight loss.
-She has now increased her involvement and works in other Weight Watchers roles as a 1-on-1 over the phone and online Coach .
+In 2012, Sarah was invited to be a WW Coach and leapt at the chance to help others feel as fantastic as she did since her weight loss.
+She has now increased her involvement and works in other WW roles as a Personal phone Coaching.
 Her Facebook page is a labour of love – and probably the biggest job of all as she responds to queries, devises recipes and taste-tests them on her lucky neighbours.

 “I wasn’t being kind to myself.
 I’d been through a divorce, I’d been helping Alyssa, now 10, with her emotions, and I didn’t give myself positive talk.
 There are times when life just becomes too difficult.
 I let myself go and went under.”